 Want to skip all of the planning and access my detailed Jordan Itinerary and Guide?
 I have been to Jordan several times and after being asked again and again for suggestions, not only did I build this website but I created an interactive PDF guide to help you plan the best trip to Jordan!
 It includes an interactive map, multiple itineraries for up to 10 days and as little as three days and plenty of practical information about renting a car and driving in Jordan.
 Get the guide by clicking the button below.

 Amman to Dead Sea Bus

-There is Amman to Dead Sea local mini-bus service for those wanting a local option or are on a backpacker budget..
+There is Amman to Dead Sea local mini-bus service for those wanting a local option or are on a backpacker budget.
 While I personally find this a bit of a hassle, you can take a bus from Mujaharin Station in downtown Amman to Rame and then taxi to wherever you wish to go at the Dead Sea.
 It is best to know a few words of Arabic if you plan on using local transportation in Jordan as each time I have hopped on one, the driver has not spoken any English!
-But if you want to travel around Jordan on the cheap, and do not mind being packed into a mini bus, then a local bus is an experience in itself!
+This is your cheapest option for a bus from Amman to the Dead Sea.

 Where to Stay at the Dead Sea